 Routing

-The process of determining the path used to deliver packets from source to destination or establishing a connection.
+Determining the path used to deliver packets from source to destination.

 End systems send and receive data.
 Intermediate systems (routers) forward packets between networks.